eagles-project/skywalker/docs/examples.md

 p = \frac{RT}{V - b} - \frac{a}{V^2}
 $$

-All we need to do is add the two parameters $a$ and $b$ as input.
+First, we must add the two parameters $a$ and $b$ as input.
 Here's a YAML input file that sets these parameters for diatomic nitrogen gas:

 === "n2_gas_isotherms.yaml"
     ```